 Setting up a custom world on your Minecraft server might seem intimidating, but it’s actually quite simple!
+In this Blogpost, we’ll guide you through to uploading your own World to your server or setting a custom seed, to really have control over of which world youre gonna get.

-Setting Up a Seed
+Setting up a Seed in your Minecraft Server

-Go to https://panel.BoxSRV.net and log in.
+Go to https://panel.BoxSRV.net and log in to your account.

-2. Open Your Desired Server
+2. Open your Server

 file.